Marijuana – Identity of Substance

 In a criminal prosecution for CBD, the prosecution could focus on THC found.
 THC is illegal, unless prescribed, within Minnesota’s medical marijuana program or sourced from hemp.

-But if CBD is, in fact, from hemp, it is legal since Minnesota Statutes provide that hemp can contain trace amounts of THC up to a low, defined threshold.
+But if CBD is from hemp, it’s legal.
+Hemp-CBD is legal because Minnesota Statutes say that hemp can contain small amounts of THC.

 Read our blog article: Is CBD legal in Minnesota? for a more in depth look.